About the garden

 Andrew & Caroline Thomson

-Discover yew-backed herbaceous borders filled with wispy grasses and colourful perennials, rare plants, unusual shade borders, interesting shrubs and champion trees.
-A mesmeric water feature, rill and formal pond function as a reservoir supporting the garden’s watering requirements.
+Discover yew-backed herbaceous borders filled with wispy grasses and colourful perennials, rare plants, hosta and fern collections, interesting shrubs and champion trees.
+A mesmeric water feature, rill and formal pond function as a reservoir which supports the garden’s watering requirements.
 Culinary and medicinal herbs, vegetables, soft fruit and cut flowers fill the potager with old espaliered fruit trees trained on the stone walls and Victorian glasshouses.

 Find out about the historic Loch that disappeared, see the Covenanter’s ruined Woodland tomb, discover the family’s links to Mary Queen of Scots and horticultural links to Charles Darwin.
 For the young at heart, scamper along the delightful Bear Walk, with carved animals under the dappled shade of native trees, nine-hole family putting and grass labyrinth.
 The Garden Café uses produce from the estate, when possible, on the seasonal freshly cooked menu that includes the estate’s own pressed apples for a refreshing drink.
 Special pre-ordered afternoon tea is also offered when in season.